danceos/fail/README.md

 - C. Dietrich, M. Hoffmann, and D. Lohmann.
 Cross-kernel control-flow-graph analysis for event-driven real-time systems.
 In Proceedings of the 2015 ACM SIGPLAN/SIGBED Conference on Languages, Compilers and Tools for Embedded Systems (LCTES '15), New York, NY, USA, June 2015.
 ACM Press.
-To appear.

 - H. Schirmeier, C. Borchert, and O. Spinczyk.
 Avoiding pitfalls in fault-injection based comparison of program susceptibility to soft errors.
 In Proceedings of the 45th IEEE/IFIP International Conference on Dependable Systems and Networks (DSN '15).
 IEEE Computer Society Press, June 2015.
-To appear.

 - M. Hoffmann, F. Lukas, C. Dietrich, and D. Lohmann. dOSEK: The design and implementation of a dependability-oriented static embedded kernel.
 In